 Galata was a cosmopolis.
 Mainly French, but also almost all other European languages were spoken there.
 Italians, Germans, French, British, Armenians, Greeks, Jews, Hungarians, Poles, and Russians had their own communities.
 Each community had its own places of worship, not only based on its religion but also based on its different sects.
 Therefore, many churches and synagogues of different groups were located close to each other.

 There were also many foreign education centers in Galata; French, British, Italians, Germans, and Austrians opened high schools in Galata.
 The rich and noble muslim families, along with the Levantines and minorities, sent their children to those schools.
 Most of the Ottoman and Turkish scholars were educated in those schools.

 Galata was always different.
 It did not even share the same faith with other districts of Istanbul.
 While Istanbul was in poverty and political chaos during the Balkan War, Galata was experiencing its golden age.
 The spoils of World War I flowed to Galata.
 Beyoglu was revived by the arrival of White Russians who escaped from the October Revolution of Russia.
 Its entertainment life was always good.
 This place was the primary entertainment center for the foreign forces while Istanbul was under occupation.
 But after the war, during the first years of the republic, the gorgeous Pera of Levantines slowly declined.

-In the late 80's and 90's Galata district became an important cultural center again for the people of Istanbul and foreigners.
+In the late 80s and 90s, the Galata district became an important cultural center again for the people of Istanbul and foreigners.
 There are beautiful old houses and buildings, cafes, restaurants, local markets and colorful atmosphere.
 Today Galata is known as the district of Jews and foreigners who live in Istanbul.